Independent coordination for medical treatment in Thailand

 Conservative measures exhausted: Compression and exercise no longer providing adequate relief is the usual trigger to treat rather than watch.

-A short health review confirms the procedure can run safely as a walk-in, walk-out day case.
+A short health review confirms the procedure can run safely under local anaesthesia with light sedation.

 Good general health: No general anaesthetic is needed; tumescent local anaesthesia with sedation keeps the bar low for most patients.